emarifer/go-frameworkless-htmx-todoapp/README.md

 - Write programs to work together.
 - Write programs to handle text streams because that is a universal interface.

 This is why Go users tend to shy away from using (perhaps abusing) frameworks and libraries.
-This way of thinking has one result: our project is more stable and scalable.
+This way of thinking has one result: our project is more stable and maintainable.
 You can find these more developed ideas in this [post](https://threedots.tech/post/best-go-framework/).

 <div align="center">